 - You’ll only make 1 bowl dirty!

-- You can make it anytime of the year.
+- You can make it any time of the year.

 Pro Tip: If you have tons of blueberries, learn how to keep blueberries fresh longer until you have time to make your favorite blueberry recipes.